Learn about the options you have when it comes to structuring your content spaces and displaying them with the Help Center theme.

 Viewport collections in the Help Center theme

-The Help Center theme behaves differently depending on whether a viewport in which it is selected is a root viewport or a member viewport.
+In a collection, the Help Center theme behaves differently depending on whether a viewport in which it's being used is a root viewport or a member viewport.

-Root viewports with the Help Center theme display their space home page as a portal page listing member viewports.
+Root viewports with the Help Center theme display their space home page as a portal page that lists links to all member viewports.
 Other pages are displayed regularly in the article view.
-Searched performed in the root space search all of the member spaces, too.
+Searches performed in the root space search all of the member spaces, as well.

-Though using the same copy of a Help Center is recommended, it is technically possible to combine different themes within a viewport collection.
+Though using the same copy of the Help Center theme is recommended, it's technically possible to combine different themes within a collection.

-Creating a help center with only one space doesn't require any additional steps to the initial setup.
+Creating a help center with only one space doesn't require any additional steps from the initial setup.

-A single-space help center might be sufficient if all of the documentation that one is publishing is contained to one space, which is not uncommon in smaller teams.
-It is also possible to create multiple single-space help centers in one instance, even under different domains.
-This way those help center will appear entirely independent.
+A single-space help center might be sufficient if all of your documentation is in one space.
+It's also possible to create multiple single-space help centers in one Confluence, even under different domains.
+This way those help centers will appear entirely independent.

-The multi-space help center is the right approach if you are documenting multiple products in a space each or have a documentation that is broken up into separate spaces, but want to display it in a unified way with a unified search.
+A multi-space help center is the right approach if your documentation is broken up into separate spaces, like when documenting multiple products, and want to display to display them in a unified way with unified search.

-As the diagram above indicates, a multi-space help center creates a hierarchy of spaces with two hierarchy levels.
-The root space acts like a portal that forwards visitors into the member spaces though navigation as well as search.
-The way the two levels are used is up to the user.
+A multi-space help center creates a hierarchy of spaces with two hierarchy levels.
+The root space acts as a portal that forwards visitors into the member spaces through navigation and search.
+The way the two levels are used is up you.

-When setting up your help center, you have two ways of handling the theme:
+When setting up your help center, you have two options for handling the theme:

-- Use multiple, different copies of the Help Center theme
+- Use different copies of the Help Center theme for each viewport

-Though we recommend the first approach to keep it simple, there is nothing stopping you from creating dedicated copies of the Help Center theme and styling them different per product.
+Though we recommend the first approach to keep it simple, you can also create dedicated copies of the Help Center theme and styling them differently.

-The following instructions assume you are documenting one product per member space and combine those into one help center.
+The following instructions assume you're documenting one product per member space and want to combine them into one help center.
 Also, they assume the following prerequisites: